ci-box/buildroot-ci-loop-demo/README.md

     git clone ssh://git@localhost:8022/git-server/repos/buildroot.git
     cd buildroot

-You can read the README file to know how to use and build that software, but here we are just going to modify it.
-Example (add additional ramsmp package tool to arm64 config):
+You can read the README file to know how to use and build that software, but here we are just going to perform a simple update, adding additional ramsmp package tool to arm64 config:

     echo "BR2_PACKAGE_RAMSMP=y" >> buildroot/arm64/.config